Geodesic Convexity of the Symmetric Eigenvalue Problem and Convergence of Riemannian Steepest Descent: Convexity-like properties of the block Rayleigh quotient

 \subsection{Smoothness}

-A $C^2$ function defined on the Grassmann manifold is called $\gamma$-smooth if the maximum eigenvalue of its Riemannian Hessian is everywhere upper bounded by $\gamma$.
-By the second-order Taylor expansion of $f$, it is easy to see that such a function then satisfies (see, e.g., \cite[Thm.~7.1.2]{absilOptimizationAlgorithmsMatrix2008})
+A $C^2$ function defined on the Grassmann manifold is called $\gamma$-smooth if the maximum eigenvalue of its Riemannian Hessian is everywhere upper bounded by a positive constant $\gamma$.
+This is true for the block Rayleigh quotient, as we show in the next proposition: